nickoe/aauship-formation/code/hli/README.md

 ----------------------------
-`42-aauship.rules` is udev rules that ensures that consitent device names is assigned for the USB devides such as the second GPS, echosounder, LLI, and radio interface. (the radio interface is used on the GRS to communicate with the LLI directly, not on the ship)
+`42-aauship.rules` is udev rules that ensures that consitent device names is assigned for the USB devides such as the second GPS, echosounder, LLI, and radio interface.
+It is to be copied into `/etc/udev/rules.d`.
+(The radio interface is used on the GRS to communicate with the LLI directly, not on the ship.)